 Carnitas is Mexico's version of pulled pork.
 Authentic Mexican carnitas are traditionally made by slow cooking pork in lard until the meat is tender enough to shred into bite-sized pieces.
-Then the "carnitas," Spanish for "little meats," are fried just long enough to crisp them up on the outside while keeping them juicy and tender inside - in other words "incredible!"
+Then the "carnitas" (Spanish for "little meats") are fried just long enough to crisp them up on the outside while keeping thet

-The braising liquid for carnitas ranges from lard (most traditional) to chicken broth or water.
-Many carnitas recipes include a long list of ingredients and multiple steps such as brines, rubs, and flavorings for the braising liquid.
-But some of the best and most legendary carnitas in Mexico are made with a surprisingly simple recipe of just pork, lard, salt and water.
+There are many variations of authentic Mexican carnitas.
+The braising liquid for ranges from lard (most traditional) to chicken broth or water.
+And while many carnitas recipes include a long list of ingredients and multiple steps such as brines, rubs, and flavorings for the braising liquid, some of Mexicos's best and most legendary recipes for carnitas are as simple as can be - just pork, lard, salt and water.

-I have tried many different versions of carnitas over the years; this one is the simplest and best - and here's why.
+I have tried many different versions of carnitas over the years; this one is the simplest and the result is absolutely incredible!

 - Ingredients are pure and simple - no need for a shopping list, it's just pork and broth